gglobensky/ModpackUpdateManagerNodeJS/README.md

 In it, you can set:

+**versions**:
-versions: 				All of the Minecraft versions you want to allow the script to search for
+All of the Minecraft versions you want to allow the script to search for

+**modLoaders**:
-modLoaders: 			All of the Minecraft mod loaders you want to allow the script to search for
+All of the Minecraft mod loaders you want to allow the script to search for

+**searchTermBlacklist**:
-searchTermBlacklist: 	All of the words that will be removed from the mod names (like edition or port or unofficial)
+All of the words that will be removed from the mod names (like edition or port or unofficial)

+**chooseVersionFromList**:
-chooseVersionFromList: 	Whether you choose the Minecraft version to update to from a list or write it manually
+Whether you choose the Minecraft version to update to from a list or write it manually

+**specifyPathWithDialog**:
-specifyPathWithDialog: 	Whether you paste the mod file path manually or use a Windows dialog to select it
+Whether you paste the mod file path manually or use a Windows dialog to select it

+**logOutputToFile**:
-logOutputToFile:		Output all of the text from the prompt to a log file
+Output all of the text from the prompt to a log file